-As an educational charity the PCS wishes to get closer to universities with departments and postgraduate students studying disciplines cognate to the interests of PCS.
-The trustees have identified the subject areas and the universities best representing them and has shared proposals for a bursary with the course directors.
+PCS is an educational charity and wishes to get closer to Universities, Departments and Post-Graduate Students studying disciplines of interest to PCS.
+In 2013 it identified the subject areas and the Universities best representing them and shared proposals for a PG Bursary scheme with the Course Directors.

 The relevant subjects include History of the Book, Publishing, Book Art, Illustration and Design.
-The following universities have relevant post-graduate provision and are willing to participate in the bursary scheme.
+The following Universities have relevant post-graduate provision and are now affiliated to PCS and participate in the bursary scheme.

 Affiliated Universities and Courses

 MA Visual Arts: Book Arts